NASA-Planetary-Science/rss_ringoccs/docs/for_future_development.md

     - A script reads in the Uranus DLP file, builds a DLP object, and calls DiffractionCorrection from rss_ringoccs to do the reconstruction
 - **Lien:**
     - Use Doppler contours to determine location/origin of epsilon ring scattered signal
-    - investigate use of `pywavelets` to perform wavelet analysis for Uranian ring system — currently not able to reproduce the results of `wavelet.pro` Morlet wavelet transform due to a missing sine term in the pywavelets continuous Morlet wavelet transform with Morlet
+    - investigate use of `pywavelets` to perform wavelet analysis for Uranian ring system — currently not able to reproduce the results of `wavelet.pro` Morlet wavelet transform due to a missing sine term in the `pywavelets` continuous Morlet wavelet transform

 ## Other documentation